-A Cute Snowman Tutorial
+A Cute Snowman

 Another snowman drawing options is this tutorial titled “Cute Snowman”.
 It dates back to early classroom days when I had a large stash of old CDs that worked great for circle templates.
 Students with little hands can easily put the CD in the middle of their paper, hold it down, and draw a line around it.
 It gets their drawing off to a great start with a nice big perfect circle.

-Draw an Easy Snowman
+Draw a Windy Snowman